martinpaljak/AppletPlayground/README.md

 ## How to use
  * Import this project into Git and execute the "toys" ANT target
  * Ore use command line and issue "ant clean toys"
- * Use the included GlobalPlatform utility to load applets to card
+ * Use the included [GlobalPlatform utility](https://github.com/martinpaljak/GlobalPlatform#usage) to load any of the generated applets to card

 ## In the pipeline:
  * Generic